testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 13. Select **Create**.

-### Task 2: Grant ADLS Gen2 permissions to the service principal
+### Task 2: Grant ADLS Gen2 access permissions to the service principal

-In this task, you will assign the required permissions to the service principal in your ADLS Gen2 account.
+In this task, you will assign the required permissions to the service principal to grant access to your ADLS Gen2 account.

 1. In the [Azure portal](https://portal.azure.com), navigate to the ADLS Gen2 account you created above, select **Access control (IAM)** from the left-hand menu, and then select **+ Add role assignment**.